Chokyotager/NotYetAnotherNightshade/README.md

 NYAN has been tested on two separate Ubuntu 22.04.1 LTS (GNU/Linux 5.15.0-58-generic x86_64) systems.
 It theoretically should work for any environment so long as all package requirements are fulfilled.

+Installation should take under ten minutes in most cases.

 ## Usage

 By default, the saved model `ZINC-extmodel5hk-3M` is used.
 This is the same model which was used throughout the manuscript to generate the figures.
 You should be able to reproduce the results accordingly.